saridsa1/echobot/README.md

-# echobot
+# Probot
-A sample bot for getting started with Bot Framework
+A sample bot for demonstrating the usage of the popular messaging platform skype to enable PRO.
+This repository was created as a part of Hackathon 2017\

-This repo is an example of using Node.js to build a bot, which is hosted on Azure and uses continuous deployment from Github.
+This repo uses Node.js to build a bot, which is hosted on Azure and uses continuous deployment from Github.

 Here's how to use this bot as a starter template for your own Node.js based bot:

-*note: in the examples below, replace "echobotsample" with your bot ID for any settings or URLs.*

 1. Fork this repo.
 2. Create an Azure web app.